hernandito/NN-DeleteRomance/README.md

 <b>Next Steps:</b>

 This script is not remotely done...
-I need 2 crucial compunents to make it 98% reliable...
+I need 2 crucial components to make it 98% reliable...
 As I explained earlier, because of my lack of codings skills, I need help coding some additional parts.
 I will create a post on the nn-forum dedicated to this script.
 I will ask for specific help there.

 Last note: I am CLUELESS how to operate Github.
 I copied and pasted the test into the github site.
 So please do not ask me to branch, clone, stage, commit, pull, ejaculate or expectorate.
 I have a vague notion about how it works, but I don't have the patience to learn it.
 I did learn the ejaculate part though....